kworathur/kworathur.github.io/_pages/about.md

 I am a final year undergraduate computer science student at the University of Toronto with interests in **explainable AI**, **causality in machine learning**, and **computational healthcare**.

-My goal is to help clinicians audit and learn from machine learning models used for clinical medicine tasks.
+My goal is to help clinicians audit and learn from machine learning models used for predicting risk of disease, recommending prescriptions, and other tasks in clinical medicine.
 In particular, I am interested in improving explanations for models used in medical image analysis and refining interpretable models for recommending treatments.

 The idea of intuitive model explanations that can facilitate stakholder involvement ML development has long fascinated me and has been a recurring theme in my work.
 While developing a CNN model for brain tumour classification, I explored the use of saliency maps and gradient-based feature attribution techniques as a debugging tool.
 These tools were helpful in diagnosing failures, but provided little transparency into model prediction logic.
 I realized the value of transparency for end-users after discussions with stakeholders at the University of Toronto research symposium, where my team won the "Best Poster Award".

-During my time at Gene2Lead a biotechnology start-up, I developed explainability techniques to help chemists understand the deep learning models they use for drug discovery.
-I evaluated GradCAM and other local explainability techniques that relied on gradients for explanations, a concept which I realized is obscure to most end users whose intuition relies on technical terms from pharmacology, medicine, and other disciplines.
+During my time at biotechnology startup Gene2Lead, I developed explainability techniques to help chemists understand the deep learning models they use for drug discovery.
+I evaluated GradCAM and other methods that relied on gradients for explanations, which I realized are obscure to most end users whose intuition relies on technical terms from pharmacology, medicine, and other disciplines.

 Now I am in search of more human-centric ML explainability approaches, while acknowledging the value of inherently interpretable model architectures.
-I am actively researching ways to help end users in medicine understand black boxes using domain-specific concepts, while also leveraging ideas from causal discovery to develop robust, accurate, and interpretable machine learning models.
+I am actively researching ways to help end users in medicine understand black boxes using domain-specific concepts, while also leveraging ideas from causal discovery to develop robust and interpretable machine learning models.

 <!-- Template instructions